ramseyjiang/go_mid_to_senior/pkgusages/grpc/greet/readme.md

 First Part:
-0. Create a grpc folder, such as "unarygrpc".
+0. Create a grpc folder, such as "greet".
 1. create a grpcName which suffix with pb, such as "greetpb";
 2. After that, create a file grpcName.proto, such as "greet.proto", which is in the greetpb folder.
 3. Copy all code from greet.proto.
-Then, "cd ..", go back to unarygrpc folder.
+Then, "cd ..", go back to greet folder.
 4. run command following:
    % protoc --go_out=. --go-grpc_opt=require_unimplemented_servers=false --go_opt=paths=source_relative \
    --go-grpc_out=. --go-grpc_opt=paths=source_relative \